andersmurphy/andersmurphy-blog/resources/posts/2020-02-08-clojure-persistent-rate-limiting.md

 10
 ```

-If we try to send Nora a second email that day it doesn't get sent:
+If we try to send Nora a second email that day, it doesn't get sent:

 ```Clojure
 (do-once!
 "Nora" "email-2020-02-08"